Teesside Group – Journeyings

 See the Bulletins section for notes to help prepare for the discussions.

 Venue & Meeting Times

 We meet on the second Tuesday of every month, 2.30 - 4.00.p.m. at The Friends’ Meeting House, High Green, Great Ayton..
 TS9 6BJ

 This is in the centre of Great Ayton, across the Green from the Royal Oak pub, and the Co-op supermarket.

 Our next few meetings are on: April 11th; May 9th; June 20 - please note this is the third Tuesday of June; after that we will be back to the 2nd Tuesday each month.

 We began in 2005, and have met more or less monthly ever since.

-Books - we have discussed have ranged through works by Marcus Borg, Jack Spong, John Dominic Crossan, Karen Armstrong, Tom Wright, Keith Ward, Lloyd Geering, Chris Howson, and Curt Gardner.
+Books - we have discussed have ranged through works by Marcus Borg, Jack Spong, John Dominic Crossan, Karen Armstrong, Tom Wright, Keith Ward, Lloyd Geering, Brian McLaren, and Bart Ehreman,

 We review biography, theology, Christian action, other faith traditions, and life-style topics.